PlayFab/thundernetes/docs/quickstart.md

 kubectl create secret tls tls-secret -n thundernetes-system --cert=/path/to/public.pem --key=/path/to/private.pem
 ```

-Then, you can run the following script to install thundernetes with TLS security for the API service.
+Then, you can run the following script to install thundernetes with TLS security for the allocation API service.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/PlayFab/thundernetes/master/installfiles/operator_with_security.yaml